MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 ---

-The output for GET method is the same as the one shown for PATCH.
+The output for GET method is the same as the one shown for PUT.

 ## Use POST to regenerate your Azure Container Registry credentials